Special Economic Zones (SEZs) Development Approval Order incentive

-Tax Amnesty, covering CIT and value-added tax (VAT), will run from 1 July 2021 to 30 June 2022.
-This tax amnesty will provide taxpayers an opportunity to settle outstanding principal tax debt under CIT and VAT assessments due for periods prior to 1 July 2021, with a reciprocal remission of outstanding penalties and interest relating to such amounts.
-This provides taxpayers a once-off opportunity to regularise CIT and VAT affairs for such historical periods.
+Tax Amnesty, covering CIT and value-added tax (VAT), was granted to all taxpayers covering the tax periods prior to 1 July 2021.
+The period to apply for amnesty was from 1 July 2021 to 30 June 2022.
+This tax amnesty provided taxpayers an opportunity to settle outstanding principal tax debt under CIT and VAT assessments due for periods prior to 1 July 2021, with a reciprocal remission of outstanding penalties and interest relating to such amounts.
+This provided taxpayers a once-off opportunity to regularise CIT and VAT affairs for such historical periods.

 Taxes covered under the tax amnesty

 - Taxes collected under pay-as-you-earn (PAYE) and other withholding tax (OWHT).